 Atlantis University accepts transfer credits applicable to an applicant's program of study from other approved institutions.
-To apply for transfer credit, students must send an official copy of their transcript from all schools for which they would like transfer credits applied to the Academic Department for review and complete the corresponding paperwork for each transfer course, prior to the start of the program that they desire.
+To apply for transfer credit, students must send an official copy of their transcript to the Academic Department for review and complete the corresponding paperwork for each transfer course.
 A transfer student's transcript(s) becomes part of the official student permanent record.
 Atlantis University, upon evaluation, will determine how many credits, if any, will apply toward a degree.